CCKennedy/minode-um/PIR.md

 #### 2.PIR event

-Configure the specified pin for digital input, and then execute the associated code block whenever the pin in rising edge which means the pir has detected movemwnt.
+Configure the specified pin for digital input, and then execute the associated code block whenever the pin in rising edge which means the PIR has detected movemwnt.

 > ![pic2](./image/PIR/pir-event.png)